TheCelestialMarauder/EventHorizon/GDD/story.md

 - **Audio**: Sounds of machinery, weapon holstering, and the hum of the ship's engines.
 - **Dialogue**:
   - **Alex (internal monologue)**: "Another mission, another chance to make things right."

+### Scene 1: Entering the Shadow Belt

+#### _Location: The Wraith, in route to the Shadow Belt_

+As Alex navigates through space, she reflects on the ominous reputation of the Shadow Belt – a region known for its gravitational anomalies, mysterious disappearances, and treacherous space phenomena.
+The tension builds as she enters the Belt, and the ship's instruments begin to malfunction due to the gravitational disturbances.

+#### _Location: The Wraith's cockpit, approaching the ISS Prodigium_

+After a tense journey through the Belt, Alex finally spots the ISS Prodigium drifting in the darkness.
+The once-proud vessel now appears lifeless, its exterior scarred and damaged.
+Alex docks with the Prodigium, securing her ship to one of the airlocks.

+- **Dialogue**
+  - **Alex Harper**: "This is it.
+Time to find out what happened here."

+Alex checks her weapons, and prepares to board the Prodigium.
+The airlock opens with a hiss, and Alex steps into the dark, foreboding corridors of the abandoned ship.